AlleyCH/AlleyCH.github.io/_posts/edit.md

 # [ccode][ccode] Directory
-* many of the files in the ccode directory are derived from CCodeNode, [valaccodenode.vala][valaccodenode.vala].
+* Many of the files in the ccode directory are derived from CCodeNode, [valaccodenode.vala][valaccodenode.vala].
 The files in this directory are representing C Constructs.
 For example the [valaccodefunction.vala] file repersents a C code function.
 Regular C functions have function names, parameters, return types, and Bodies that add logic.
 And what this class is are the building blocks for building a function in C.

    ``` vala